oVirt/ovirt-site/source/release/4.3.0/index.html.md

 ### Release Note

+#### VDSM

+ - [BZ 1655115](https://bugzilla.redhat.com/1655115) <b>Drop 3.6 and 4.0 datacenter/cluster level</b><br>Support for cluster levels 3.6/4.0 and RHV Managers 3.6/4.0 has been removed from VDSM, which means that VDSM from RHV 4.3 can no longer be used in RHV 3.6/4.0.
+To use that new VDSM version customers need to upgrade RHV Manager to 4.1 or newer version

 #### oVirt Engine

+ - [BZ 1550634](https://bugzilla.redhat.com/1550634) <b>Drop 3.6 and 4.0 datacenter/cluster level</b><br>Support for cluster levels 3.6/4.0 has been removed from RHV Manager, so customers need to upgrade their data centers to 4.1 or newer versions before upgrading to RHV Manager 4.3
  - [BZ 1599321](https://bugzilla.redhat.com/1599321) <b>Config values inconsistency between RHV versions</b><br>There are inconsistencies in the following internal configuration options:<br>- HotPlugCpuSupported<br>- HotUnplugCpuSupported<br>- HotPlugMemorySupported<br>- HotUnplugMemorySupported<br>- IsMigrationSupported<br>- IsMemorySnapshotSupported<br>- IsSuspendSupported<br>- ClusterRequiredRngSourcesDefault<br>Systems that have upgraded from RHV 4.0 to RHV 4.1/4.2 and are experiencing problems with these features should upgrade to RHV 4.2.5 or later.
+ - [BZ 1651220](https://bugzilla.redhat.com/1651220) <b>Require Ansible 2.7.2+</b><br>Ansible 2.7.2 or higher is required to run oVirt Ansible roles

 #### oVirt Release Package